 So, why do so many gymnasts have trouble going to sleep and staying asleep?

 As a review, carbohydrates are found in foods such as grains, starches (potatoes, corn, peas), legumes (beans), sugars, fruit, and small amounts in non-starchy vegetables (greens, broccoli, etc.) and dairy products (lactose or milk sugar).

-> The greater the intensity of a workout, the more the body relies upon carbohydrate.
-Gymnastics, a high intensity anaerobic sport, replies almost solely upon carbohydrate.
+The greater the intensity of a workout, the more the body relies upon carbohydrate.
+Gymnastics, a high-intensity anaerobic sport, relies almost solely upon carbohydrate.

-> Why do many gymnasts not consume enough carbohydrate?
+Why do many gymnasts not consume enough carbohydrate?

-> The other reason many gymnasts struggle to stay asleep at night is inadequate carbohydrate consumption.
+The other reason many gymnasts struggle to stay asleep at night is inadequate carbohydrate consumption.
 Most gymnasts are not even coming close to this amount of carbohydrate in their diet per day.
 Why?
 Gymnastics culture.
-It’s long been supported in gymnastics culture that reducing carbohydrates or eliminating “high carbohydrate foods” from the diet like bread, pasta, rice, potatoes, etc. will make a gymnast “better”.
+It’s long been endorsed by the gymnastics culture that reducing carbohydrates or eliminating “high carbohydrate foods” from the diet like bread, pasta, rice, potatoes, etc. will make a gymnast “better”.
 And by “better”, it’s often meant “thinner”.

-> More importantly, carbohydrates are not “fattening” or “inflammatory”.
+More importantly, carbohydrates are not “fattening” or “inflammatory”.
 These are two huge misconceptions that are still being perpetuated in the gymnastics world, and they will absolutely kill a gymnast’s performance and longevity in the sport.